haidaraM/ansible-playbook-grapher/README.md

                         line/column: the position of the plays/tasks/roles in the file.
 You can optionally add the attribute "remove_from_path" to remove some parts of the path if you want relative paths.
   --open-protocol-handler {default,vscode,custom}
-                        The protocol to use to open the nodes when double-clicking on them in your SVG viewer.
+                        The protocol to use to open the nodes when double-clicking on them in your SVG viewer (only for graphviz).
 Your SVG viewer must support double-click and Javascript.
 The supported values are 'default', 'vscode' and 'custom'.
 For 'default', the URL will be the path to the file or folders.
 When using a browser, it will open or download them.
 For 'vscode', the folders and files will be open with VSCode.
 For 'custom', you need to set a custom format with --open- protocol-custom-formats.